 2.7.3.4 QSE Responsibilities

-(1) Each QSE shall ensure that any Generation Resource that it represents and that is required to provide VSS responds to any VSS Dispatch Instruction including VSS Dispatch Instruction to exceed its CURL or URL or TO Voltage Set Point instruction within the time requirements specified in paragraph (3)(b) of Section 2.2.10, Generation Resource Response Time Requirements.
-If the Resource Entity notifies the QSE that a Generation Resource cannot comply with the VSS Dispatch Instruction or TO Voltage Set Point instruction, either the Resource Entity or its QSE shall, as soon as practicable, notify the Entity that issued the instruction.
+(1) Each QSE shall ensure that any Generation Resource or ESR that it represents and that is required to provide VSS responds to any VSS Dispatch Instruction including VSS Dispatch Instruction to exceed its CURL or URL or TO Voltage Set Point instruction within the time requirements specified in paragraph (3)(b) of Section 2.2.10, Generation Resource and Energy Storage Resource Response Time Requirements.
+If the Resource Entity notifies the QSE that a Generation Resource or an ESR cannot comply with the VSS Dispatch Instruction or TO Voltage Set Point instruction, either the Resource Entity or its QSE shall, as soon as practicable, notify the Entity that issued the instruction.
 The Resource Entity or its QSE shall provide the reason for not being able to comply and an estimated time for resolution, when known.

-(2) Each QSE representing a Generation Resource shall provide in Real-Time the desired Voltage Set Point and the associated POI kV measurement to the Generation Resource.
+(2) Each QSE representing a Generation Resource or ESR shall provide in Real-Time the desired Voltage Set Point and the associated POI kV measurement to the Generation Resource or ESR.

-(3) Each QSE will continuously monitor the status of its Generating Resources’ AVRs and PSSs.
+(3) Each QSE will continuously monitor the status of its Resources’ AVRs and PSSs.

-(4) Each QSE must, as soon as practicable, notify ERCOT when a Generation Resource experiences a change that affects its reactive capability, including any change to the operation mode of the Generation Resource’s AVR.
+(4) Each QSE must, as soon as practicable, notify ERCOT when a Generation Resource or ESR experiences a change that affects its reactive capability, including any change to the operation mode of the Generation Resource’s or ESR’s AVR.

-2.7.3.5 Resource Entity Responsibilities and Generation Resource Requirements
+2.7.3.5 Resource Entity Responsibilities and Generation Resource and Energy Storage Resource Requirements

-(1) Each Resource Entity shall ensure that its Generation Resource(s) responds to all VSS Dispatch Instruction or a TO Voltage Set Point instruction from its QSE or interconnecting TO within the time requirements specified in paragraph (3)(b) of Section 2.2.10, Generation Resource Response Time Requirements.
+(1) Each Resource Entity shall ensure that its Generation Resource(s) and ESR(s) responds to all VSS Dispatch Instruction or a TO Voltage Set Point instruction from its QSE or interconnecting TO within the time requirements specified in paragraph (3)(b) of Section 2.2.10, Generation Resource and Energy Storage Resource Response Time Requirements.

-(2) Generation Resources with high reactive loading resulting from abnormal conditions shall not reduce their reactive loading without the consent of ERCOT unless equipment damage is imminent based on the sole and reasonable judgment of the Resource Entity.
+(2) Generation Resources or ESRs with high reactive loading resulting from abnormal conditions shall not reduce their reactive loading without the consent of ERCOT unless equipment damage is imminent based on the sole and reasonable judgment of the Resource Entity.
 In that case the Resource Entity will notify its QSE and its TO as soon as practicable of its action.

 (3) Each Resource Entity shall monitor Real-Time provided Voltage Set Point instructions it receives.
 The Resource Entity shall inform its QSE and either the Resource Entity or its QSE shall notify the Resource Entity’s TO, as soon as practicable, if it cannot comply with TO Voltage Set Point instructions.
 If a Resource Entity cannot comply with a VSS Dispatch Instruction, the Resource Entity shall inform its QSE and its QSE shall notify ERCOT as soon as practicable.

-(4) A Resource Entity required to provide VSS shall maintain the generator voltage or Reactive Power schedule within 2% of the Voltage Set Point while operating at less than the maximum reactive capability of the Generation Resource.
+(4) A Resource Entity required to provide VSS shall maintain the Resource’s voltage or Reactive Power schedule within 2% of the Voltage Set Point while operating at less than the maximum reactive capability of the Generation Resource or ESR.

-(5) Required reactive capability must be maintained at all times that the Generation Resource is On-Line.
-When a Generation Resource experiences a change that affects its reactive capability, the associated Resource Entity shall notify its QSE and TO, as soon as practicable.
+(5) Required reactive capability must be maintained at all times that the Generation Resource or ESR is On-Line.
+When a Generation Resource or ESR experiences a change that affects its reactive capability, the associated Resource Entity shall notify its QSE and TO, as soon as practicable.

-(6) Each Resource Entity shall communicate any generator-owned transmission voltage limits that deviate from those identified in Section 2.7.3.1, Operational Guidelines, to ERCOT and to its QSE.
+(6) Each Resource Entity shall communicate any Resource Entity-owned transmission voltage limits that deviate from those identified in Section 2.7.3.1, Operational Guidelines, to ERCOT and to its QSE.

-2.9 Voltage Ride-Through Requirements for Generation Resources
+2.9 Voltage Ride-Through Requirements for Generation Resources and Energy Storage Resources

-(1) Generation Resources must be designed and generation voltage relays must be set to remain connected to the transmission system during the following operating conditions:
+(1) Generation Resources and Energy Storage Resources (ESRs) must be designed and their voltage relays must be set to remain connected to the transmission system during the following operating conditions: